-Decontaminated smear-positive specimens are inoculated directly onto LJ slopes using two inocula: inoculum 2 is a 1:100 dilution of inoculum 1.
-Dilutions are made according to the number of acid-fast bacilli per microscopic field (x1000 magnification):
+Decontaminated smear-positive specimens are inoculated directly onto LJ slopes using two dilutions, as for the indirect testing, the second inoculum being a 1:100 dilution of the first inoculum.
+Dilutions are made according to the number of acid-fast bacilli per microscopic field (x1 000 magnification):

-- Undiluted (inoculum 1) and 10-2 (inoculum 2) if there is less than 1 AFB per field - 10-1 and 10-3 if there are 1 to 10 AFB per field - 10-2 and 10-4 if there are more than 10 AFB per field.
+- Undiluted (inoculum 1) and 10-2 (inoculum 2) if there is less than 1 AFB per field; - 10-1 and 10-3 if there are 1 to 10 AFB per field; - 10-2 and 10-4 if there are more than 10 AFB per field.

-Drugs containing LJ media tubes are inoculated with both inocula if possible, or at least with inoculum 1 for firstline drugs (1% critical proportion) and inoculum 2 for second-line drugs CM, AMI, OFL (usually considered for a 10% critical proportion).
-The volume of the inoculum is 0.1 ml to 0.2 ml per tube.
+The drug containing LJ media tubes are inoculated with both dilutions if possible, or at least with dilution 1 for first-line drugs (1% critical proportion) and dilution 2 for the second-line drugs amikacin and moxifloxacin.
+The volume of the inoculum is 0.1 ml per tube.